article / Military technology

 Restricted provision of technical data.

 Countries purchasing U.S. military weapons mostly cannot obtain complete manufacturing processes or full design blueprints.
-The U.S. military strictly adheres to international arms trade regulations and arms export control non-proliferation mechanisms in its foreign military sales, clearly defining the scope of technical data that can be provided externally.
-Taking Germany's purchase of F-35 fighter jets as an example, it can only obtain necessary information at the operational and maintenance levels.
-Key tactical parameters and core source code are typically blocked or handled through a "hosted, co-maintenance" model, meaning U.S. personnel stationed at the base provide on-site supervision or directly handle maintenance, blocking the risk of technology diffusion at the source.
-Countries purchasing U.S. military weapons mostly cannot obtain complete manufacturing processes or full design blueprints.
-The U.S. military strictly adheres to international arms trade regulations and arms export control non-proliferation mechanisms in its foreign military sales, clearly defining the scope of technical data that can be provided externally.
-Taking Germany's purchase of F-35 fighter jets as an example, it can only obtain necessary information at the operational and maintenance levels.
-Key tactical parameters and core source code are typically blocked or handled through a "hosted, co-maintenance" model, meaning U.S. personnel stationed at the base provide on-site supervision or directly handle maintenance, blocking the risk of technology diffusion at the source.
+U.S. military foreign military sales strictly adhere to international arms trade regulations and arms export control non-proliferation mechanisms, clearly defining the scope of technical data that can be provided externally.
+Taking Germany's purchase of F-35 fighter jets as an example, it can only access necessary information at the operational and maintenance levels.
+Key tactical parameters and core source codes are typically blocked or handled through hosting or joint maintenance models, meaning U.S. base personnel are stationed on-site to supervise or directly handle maintenance, blocking the risk of technology diffusion at the source.

 Institutionalized censorship and punishment mechanisms